HazardousPeach/hazardouspeach.github.io/_posts/2015-10-15-improving-accuracy-summation.md

 on called Herbie.
 Herbie is a program that takes program fragments that manipulate numbers, and rewrites them to improve the accuracy of their answers.
-There's more background on Herbie in my last post (here), and you can check out the Herbie website to learn all about Herbie.
+There's more background on Herbie in my last post [here](/2015/08/03/measuring-error.md), and you can check out the Herbie website to learn all about Herbie.

 While we've already published a paper on how Herbie can improve the accuracy of floating point expressions, we're still working on getting